20+ additional scholarship opportunities

 The Counselor Education Alumni Scholarships were established in the fall of 1999 by the Department of Counselor Education at Western Illinois University.
 The Counselor Education scholarship is awarded to students who demonstrate exceptional potential as professionals in the fields of counseling through scholarship, leadership and service.

 CRITERIA: Recipients must be advanced students (have completed 20 hours by the beginning of fall semester) in the Department of Counselor Education who demonstrate exceptional potential in scholarship, leadership and service.
-Information on this scholarship will be made available to Counselor Education Students via the Department listserv" and not yet mention a time frame until it is determined.
+Information on this scholarship will be made available to Counselor Education Students via the Department listserv, including the deadline.

 The value of the award is based on contributions to the department's annual phonathon and will not exceed $500.
 The scholarship is not renewable.
 Application information and dates are made available to students early fall semester each year.